curtislo93/midterm-project/README.md

 # MidtermProject
-team project_ week 07
+Team Project - Week 07

+Rana Al-suffi
+Curtis Lo
+A Veronica Melendez

 # ProjectGoals (motivation)
 Help future buyers understand how sq meters and type of property impact price in their buying decisions.

 # Process (task and modeling)
-- Preform EDA and cleaning steps
+- Perform EDA and cleaning steps
 - Analyze the data and try to understand the trend.
 - Modeling
 - Create data visualization on Tableau

 # Results (visuals and metrics)
 - Find a relation ships between property area size and prices